BrightPath-io/architecture/BrightPath_Project_Summary.md

 2. **Backend API:** A Django REST Framework API that handles user authentication, data management, and business logic.

-3. **Primary Database (MongoDB):** A document database that stores user data, final questionnaire responses, schedules, and application state.
-Chosen for its flexibility with evolving schemas and natural fit for the hierarchical data structures required.
+3. **Database (PostgreSQL with JSONB):** A robust relational database that leverages JSONB fields to combine structured data integrity with document flexibility.
+This approach provides:
+   - Structured tables for core data (users, families, children, subjects)
+   - JSONB fields for complex hierarchical data (preferences, schedules)
+   - Strong transaction guarantees across all data
+   - Advanced querying capabilities for both relational and document data

 4. **Local Storage (Browser):** Used for storing questionnaire progress during onboarding in the initial prototype, allowing users to save and continue the questionnaire across sessions.